DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 gantt.init("gantt_here");
 ~~~

 Now, let's reflect these changes on the backend.
-We are going to store the order in the column named sortorder, the updated *gantt_tasks* table declaration may look following:
+We are going to store the order in the column named "sortorder",
+the updated *gantt_tasks* table declaration may look as follows:

 ~~~js
 CREATE TABLE `gantt_tasks` (
   `id` int(11) NOT NULL  AUTO_INCREMENT PRIMARY KEY,